Anandb71/TraZero/ReadMe.txt.txt

-first protype based on flutter and firebase second one based on python and Django
+first protype based on flutter and firebase second one based on python and virtual